SolCharms/Betelgeuse/README.md

 The investor can create a futures contract depositing any amount N of USDC (into a PDA token account) requesting a Token Swap Ratio of USDC to RAYDIUM of 35:100.
 However, the investor is not limited to a single token swap request.
 If the investor believes that BONFIDA, SERUM, and AURORY are all also under-valued, the investor can create a futures contract requesting purchases in terms of Rationalized Token Swap Ratios for each of those tokens as well.

-A potential futures contract in such a case would look like:
+A potential futures contract configuration file in such a case would look like:

 ![Screenshot from 2023-01-19 14-53-05](https://user-images.githubusercontent.com/97003046/213545945-76462dad-4c81-471a-9673-1337d1076892.png)